jacksund/simmate/docs/getting_started/custom_workflows/class_based_workflows.md

 Using the `Workflow` organization instead `@workflow` decorator might seem silly at first, but class-based workflows make advanced features MUCH easier to implement.

-Take for example making workflows using both Quantum Espresso and VASP, which can utilize subclasses of `Workflow`.
+For example, say we want to make a workflow that uses Quantum Espresso or VASP.
 For VASP, we provide a `VaspWorkflow` class.
 For Quantum Espresso, we provide a `PwscfWorkflow` (PW-SCF is a component of QE).
-Both of these classes make defining workflows much easier for users of that program.

-!!! note
-    Even if you don't know how to use VASP or QE, the key takeaway here should be that you can translate their software's inputs into a Simmate workflow with minimal effort.

 Here are some basic VASP and QE workflows written in Simmate:

 === "VASP"
     ``` python